networknt/light-doc/content/en/concern/status.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

+## Introduction

+When deploying large-scale microservices in an organization, monitoring and alerting are very important for the operation team.
+The traditional way to monitor monolithic application logs to find potential error status is not feasible anymore.
+When all service logs are aggregated to the ELK or Splunk, we have a big melting pot of logging statements from different services.
+To dig useful information from it and identify problematic service instance is not an easy job.
+It is much simpler to monitor some severe error codes extracted from the logs, and most modern log aggregation tools support that.
+We need to design and allocate unique error code for each error status across all services in the organization.

+## Features

+* Uniqueness across the entire organization.
+It allows us to identify the component or service with the error code only.

+* Enough context info like message type and description in the dev environment to assist with testing and debugging.

+* Remove the message and description in the response on production via configuration to reduce the risk for hackers to figure out how the service works by trying different invalid requests.

+* Log message and description on all environments, including production for support and diagnostic when receiving consumers' calls.

+* Support translation between the open-source status.yml error code to an organization-specific error code so that nobody can figure out the meaning from the service response.

+* Customers can provide their implementations to add more context metadata in the status response.

+* For small organizations, each service will have an error code range pre-allocated to ensure uniqueness.

+* For medium or large organizations, light-portal provide error code registration and query with scenarios and resolutions.

+## Design

 In the scenario that error happens on the server, a Status object is designed to encapsulate standard http response 4xx and 5xx as well as application specific